jpaulm/parsefbp/README.md

 Running Parser
 ---

 This project has now been set up to run under `node.js`, so install `node.js` (http://nodejs.org), and enter `node script/test.js` in your `parsefbp` directory.
-This project has a dependency on the `babelparser` project, so you may have to do a `npm install babelparser --save` beforehand.
+This project has a dependency on the `babelparser` project, so you should do a `npm install babelparser --save` beforehand.

 For this test, the input data has been set up as a constant in `script/test.js`.
-Output, including the first syntax error, if any, will be displayed on the console.
+Output, including one syntax error, if any, will be displayed on the console.

 Alternatively, run `html\ParseFBP.html` using your favorite browser (it's been tested under Firefox).
 Currently, I'm not sure how to get around the `node.js` `require` statements - but that shouldn't be too hard for those skilled in the art!